 Even if you maintain a website all by yourself and don’t need any rights management or workflows, it still makes sense to use a CMS.
 A CMS makes your life much easier by breaking down tasks like creating and checking a form or embedding a Google Map - which means “you don’t have to know how it’s done technically”.
 To use Contao, doesn’t even require knowlage HTML, although it is the markup language used to create web pages.

 Because Contao is installed on a web server, you have access to your data around the clock from anywhere in the world.
 So you can theoretically work on your website from a beautiful beach - although this could lead to problems during your family vacation.

 Open source software is characterized above all by the fact that the comprehensive “free” use of the program is permitted and there is no restriction of licensees or areas of use.
 The openly accessible source code and freedom from license fees are essential prerequisites for free usability.

 For you as a user, this means that you can use the program as you like - even for commercial projects.
 It is a common misconception that Open Source software may only be used for non-commercial projects.
 Such a “restriction of licensees” isn’t allowed in open source!

 Of all Open Source licenses, the General Public License, or GPL for short, is probably the best known and most frequently used.
 It guarantees the licensee the right to use a program

 In addition to these rights, the GPL also creates obligations for the licensee.
-For example, you may not remove any existing copyright notices or pass on the program under another license.
+For example, you may not remove any existing copyright notices or pass the program on under another license.

-Contao was initially also licensed under the GPL, but is now licensed under the Lesser General Public License, shortLGPL, which is legally an extension of the GPL.
-The main difference for us is that third party developers who do not write their own extensions for Contao do not necessarily have to put them under an Open Source license as it would be the case with the GPL.
+Contao was initially licensed under the GPL, but is now licensed under the Lesser General Public License, short LGPL, which is a legal extension of the GPL.
+The main difference is that third party developers who write their own extensions for Contao are not required to put them under an Open Source license like they would under the GPL.